-While women do not have prostates, they do have a series of glands and ducts at the front of the vagina called the Skene glands, which are sometimes referred to as the female prostate.
+The prostate is not a part of the female anatomy.
+There is a series of glands and ducts at the front of the vagina called the Skene’s glands, and these are sometimes called the “female prostate.”

-However, the use of more advanced imaging technologies, such as magnetic resonance imaging (MRIs), has given researchers a better understanding of how the female prostate works.
+The use of more advanced imaging technology, such as MRI, has given researchers a better understanding of how the so-called female prostate works.

-One area of focus for research is how the female prostate produces PSA.
-PSA is an indicator of prostate cancer in males and may appear as a symptom of certain types of breast cancer in females.
+One area of focus for researchers is how the Skene’s glands produce PSA.
+Levels of this antigen can help indicate prostate cancer in males and certain types of breast cancer in females.

-Doctors may find it difficult to recognize the signs and symptoms of female prostate cancer because it is so rare.
+Doctors may find it difficult to recognize the signs and symptoms of Skene’s gland cancer because it is so

 - difficulty urinating

-Polycystic ovary syndrome (PCOS) occurs when the female hormones responsible for reproduction are unbalanced.
-Someone with PCOS may also have a larger than normal number of male hormones.
+Polycystic ovary syndrome (PCOS) occurs when there are unbalanced levels of female hormones responsible for reproduction.
+A person with PCOS may also have higher-than-usual levels of male hormones.

-The Skene glands are often referred to as the female prostate because they produce the same hormones as the male prostate.
-Both are believed to play a role in the female and male reproductive systems.
-Though male prostate cancer is the second most common cancer in men, female prostate cancer is rare.
+The Skene’s glands are often referred to as the female prostate because they produce the same enzymes as the male prostate.